lerouzic/simuQuantGen/README.md

 offspr<-make.offspring(pop[[1]],pop[[2]])
 Now verify which allele is coming from which parent at each locus.

 The update.fitness returns a new population object with updated fitnesses.
-If trunc.sel is set to 1, there is no selection so that the fitness of every individual is 1.
+It takes all the phenotypic values of all individuals, and keeps only the individuals whose phenotypes are above the quantile value corresponding to the truncation selection coefficient (for instance, if trunc.sel=0.1, it takes all phenotypes above 1-0.1=90% of the phenotype values in the population) or below (if the coefficient is negative, where selection apply towards lower values rather than higher values).

 ```{r}
 update.fitness <- function(population, trunc.sel) {